 The Metaphorical Meanings of “Head” in Paul’s Letters: Part Two

 The Greek word kephalē has meanings other than its literal meaning of “head” and the metaphorical meanings of “source”, “origin”, or “beginning” given in Part One.
 Kephalē was also a Gnostic term.
-Paul used the word in this sense in his letters to the churches in Colossae and Ephesus where an early form of Christian Gnosticism was developing.
+Paul used the word in this sense in his letters to the churches in Colossae and Ephesus where an early form of Christian Gnosticism, or syncretism, was developing.

 Pre-Gnostic Heresies in the Colossian and Ephesian Churches